 In 1979 I was working for Fedco Audio Labs in Providence, RI.
 Fedco was a 24 track audio remote truck recording live concerts for release on vinyl.
-The truck had a 22-foot box that was converted to a control room with 2 MCI 24 track recorders, an API console serial number 007, and JBL 4311 monitors.??
-Some of Fedco’s more famous recordings were Frampton Comes Alive-Peter Frampton, Mad Dogs and Englishman- Joe Cocker, Rock Of Ages-The Band and many more.
+The truck had a 22-foot box converted to a control room with 2 MCI 24 track recorders, an API console serial number 007, and JBL 4311 monitors.
+Fedco’s more famous recordings were Peter Framptons’, Frampton Comes Alive, Mad Dogs, and Englishman- Joe Cocker, Rock Of Ages-The Band, and many more.

-In early June Fedco got a call to record an artist at the University Of Mississippi, “Ole Mis”.
+In early June, Fedco got a call to record an artist at the University Of Mississippi, “Ole Mis.”
 Bob Dickson and I set out to drive the truck to the gig.
-Along the way, we had a series of minor breakdowns that needed to be fixed.
+We had a series of minor breakdowns that needed to be fixed along the way.
 We eventually made it to Tennessee.
-At about 10 AM in the morning, we were driving along Route 40 when steam filled the cab.
+At about 10 AM, we were driving along Route 40 when steam filled the cab.
 We could barely see out the window.
-I don’t remember who was driving but we managed to pull off the highway and stop.
+I don’t remember who was driving, but we managed to pull off the highway and stop.
 We called for a tow truck and got hauled to a truck stop for repair.
-It was a rundown shop with 2 bays and a bunch of old trucks on the property that were in accidents.
+It was a rundown shop with two bays and a bunch of old trucks on the property that were in accidents.

 It was pretty hot that day – near 90 degrees as I remember.
-We were hanging around most of the day trying to figure out what was wrong and how to get the truck to the gig the next day.
-I remember hearing Poco’s song, In the Heart Of The Night on the radio 3 or 4 times that afternoon echoing through the garage.
+We hung around most of the day trying to figure out what was wrong and how to get the truck to the gig the next day.
+I remember hearing Poco’s song, In the Heart Of The Night, on the radio 3 or 4 times that afternoon, echoing through the garage.

 It was finally determined that the truck would have to be towed the remaining 500 miles.
-The decision was made to load it onto a lowboy trailer, the kind that is used to tow large construction equipment.
-While Bob and I were waiting in the office I noticed an all-in-one stereo system on the floor in the corner, the kind that was a receiver, turntable, and 8 track all in one.
-I saw there was a record on the platter and I took a look to see who it was.
+The decision was made to load it onto a lowboy trailer, the kind that is used to haul large construction equipment.
+While Bob and I were waiting in the office, I noticed an all-in-one stereo system on the floor in the corner, the kind that was a receiver, turntable, and eight-track all in one.
+I saw a record on the platter, and I looked to see who it was.
 I saw the title “Guess Who” and at first I thought it was the band The Guess Who from Canada.
-After taking a second look I realized the name of the album was “Guess Who” and the artist was B. B. King.
+After taking a second look, I realized the name of the album was “Guess Who,” and the artist was B. B. King.

 Goodbye to the dynamic gentlemen of the blues.